alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 This exploration could help you to:

 - estimate how many sessions, on average, it takes users who complete a journey to reach the final page
-- measure the proportion of completing users who finish within a single session
 - assess whether content or structural changes reduce the need for users to return later
 - compare whether session requirements differ depending on:
   - referring domain